-This is a 99.5% natural perfume set in an organic alcohol base and is not tested on animals nor contains any animal by-products.
+This is a 99.5% natural perfume set in an organic alcohol base and does not contain any animal by-products.
 It uses a nature identical and ethical substitute for both musk and hedione (see Ingredient Philosophy below).
-Suitable for vegans.

 Inspired by Yukio Mishima's final 1971 work of the same name and published as the fourth and final novel in the Sea of Fertility tetralogy, The Decay of the Angel is about the incarnation of our humanity that encourages us to find the beauty in the failings and the frailty of flesh - it is ultimately a story of birth and more importantly rebirth.

 The fragrance is based on the 5 stages of a falling angel:

 STAGE 3 | Dirt

 STAGE 4 | Dissatisfaction